The Hail Mary

 1- Mary was called to a holy purpose, however, the Bible never calls Mary “holy.”
 Mary was a human being who recognized her need for the Savior just like all humans (Ecclesiastes 7:20; Romans 3:23).
 This very passage used in the Hail Mary, known as Mary’s Magnificat (Luke 1:46-55), contains her declaration “my spirit rejoices in God my Savior,” as well as “For he that is mighty hath done to me great things; and holy is His name.”
 These statements show that she understood her need for redemption as well as to call God’s name holy, not her own.

 3-We are not told to petition Mary to “pray for us sinners” in the Bible.
-The Bible clearly teaches that Christ alone mediates and intercedes between God and man “For there is one God and one mediator between God and men, the man Christ Jesus” (1 Timothy 2:5).
+The Scriptures clearly teach that Christ alone mediates and intercedes between God and man.
+“For there is one God and one mediator between God and men, the man Christ Jesus” (1 Timothy 2:5).

 In His service,